Cheating Cheaters (1919 film)

 Cheating Cheaters is a 1919 silent film comedy directed by Allan Dwan and starring Jack Holt and Clara Kimball Young.
 Young's production company produced.
 It was released by Select Pictures Corporation.

 Kathryn Stuart was the writer, based on a 1916 Broadway play of the same name by Max Marcin.
+The play would be adapted again in 1927 and in 1934.